 According to the NWS advisory, "A coastal flood Advisory Remains in effect from

 The National Oceanic and Atmospheric Administration defines a "King Tide" as a term used to describe exceptionally high tides.
-The tides are long-period waves that roll around the planet when the ocean is "pulled" back and forth by the gravitational pull of the moon as it interacts with the Earth in its monthly and yearly orbits.
-Higher than normal tides usually occur in conjunction with a full moon, and when the Moon is at its perigee, which is when the moon is nearest to the earth.
+The tides are long-period waves that roll around the planet when the ocean is "pulled" back and forth by the moon's gravity as it interacts with the Earth in its monthly and yearly orbits.
+Higher than normal tides usually occur in conjunction with a full moon, and when the Moon is at its perigee, which is when the Moon is nearest to the Earth.

 A better way to participate in the tidal event is through photography.